Don’t use purchased, rented, or scraped lists

-- Don’t assume permission.
 Even if your client’s intended recipients are already customers or colleagues, you’ll still need to be sure that your client has permission before sending.
-If your client has lists to import into their MailChimp account, make sure that list is okay to use within MailChimp.
-If they don’t have a list just yet, encourage them to connect their store to MailChimp to automatically pull in customers or to add a signup form to their website so they can build a list organically.
+If your client has lists to import into their Mailchimp account, make sure that list is okay to use within Mailchimp.
+If they don’t have a list just yet, encourage them to connect their store to Mailchimp to automatically pull in customers or to add a signup form to their website so they can build a list organically.

-- Choose the right opt-in method.
-MailChimp defaults to (and recommends using) a double opt-in method for new signups, so you’ll have proof that each address on the list gave express permission to send them emails.
-There are, however, a number of valid sign up options that allow for a single opt-in — like integrations, the API, or even MailChimp Subscribe.
+Mailchimp defaults to (and recommends using) a double opt-in method for new signups, so you’ll have proof that each address on the list gave express permission to send them emails.
+There are, however, a number of valid sign up options that allow for a single opt-in — like integrations, the API, or even Mailchimp Subscribe.
 Be sure to consider your client’s audience and any applicable legal requirements in the area before deciding which methods to use.

 Avoid spam filters